 To minimise disruptions to filing of matters in the Federal Court and Federal Circuit Court, court users are encouraged to use the ComCourts Portal.
-Information on how to use the Portal can be found by clicking here.
+Information on how to use the Portal can be found on their website.
 You should allow at least one (1) business day for your account to be approved once you register.

 If you cannot file the documents through the ComCourts Portal, documents may be emailed or faxed to the Registry for electronic filing.
-The list of Registry emails and phone numbers can be found by clicking here.
+The list of Registry emails and phone numbers can be found on the Federal Circuit Court’s website.
 Remember to reference your proceedings number and copy in the other party.

 If you are unable to file via the Portal or use email, you should contact the Registry by phone and discuss alternative options.